zivlevi/demochat/README.md

 This tutorial will walk you through the process of adding the following :

-* Build step - that will build docker image for your let’s chat app
+* Build step - that will build Docker image for your let’s chat app

-* Push to registry step - that will push your image to docker hub
+* Push to registry step - that will push your image to Docker Hub

 * Unit Test step - A freestyle step that runs the unit test of the demo chat after the build

-* Composition step - This step will run a composition which use your chat image from the build step, docker image of curl and check if your application is responsive.
+* Composition step - This step will run a composition which use your chat image from the build step, Docker image of curl and check if your application is responsive.
 It will do so by printing "works" if a curl command to our app at port 5000 succeed.

 So, the first thing you need to do is :